Migrate from Protolock

 ).
 We believe that the additional rules thatbuf

-enforces are critical to API compatibility. - Breaking change rules are not a binary proposition—there are different kinds of breaking changes that you may care about.
+enforces are critical to API compatibility. - Breaking change rules aren't a binary proposition—there are different kinds of breaking changes that you may care about.

 buf